cbrown5/cbrown5.github.io/_posts/2017-02-22-spatial-statistics-photos.md

 throwing the quadrat at intervals).

-Below we provide two parameters to `max.edge`, this will enable us to buffer the edges to obtain a slightly large spatial domain.
+Below we provide two parameters to `max.edge`, this will enable us to buffer the edges to obtain a slightly larger spatial domain.
+Buffering is important because the INLA approximation will be inaccurate at the edges of the spatial domain.

     max.edge.length <- c(25, 40)
     loc1 <- as.matrix(coordinates(spdf))